 Video Game Museum, Via Sabotino 4.ViGaMuS, the Video Game Museum of Rome, is located in the Prati district of the capital and is the first Italian museum dedicated entirely to interactive games.
 Visitors have access to 36 different stations, whose playable games are updated on a weekly basis.
 There are arcade-style games, popular in the 1980s and 1990s, such as Space Invader and Street Fighter II.
 There are areas devoted to Sega Mega Drive and first-person shooter classics such as Doom.
 The museum hosts regular virtual-reality events and video game-themed exhibitions.
 Open daily 10.00-20.00 except Monday. website.

 Centrale Montemartini, Via Ostiense 106.One of Rome's quirkiest but least-visited museums, Centrale Montemartini is a former industrial power plant housing over 400 pieces of ancient sculpture from the collection of the Capitoline Museums.
 This odd juxtaposition of classical goddesses with bygone boilers, engines and turbines makes for a unique visit, and chances are you will have the museum more or less to yourself.
 It also lends itself to eye-catching shots for Instagram.
+Visit by booking in advance.
 Tues-Sun 09.00-19.00.
 Mon closed. website.

 Museo delle Cere, Piazza SS.
 Apostoli 68/A.Normally a wax museum wouldn't make a list of offbeat destinations.
 However Rome's wax museum is no ordinary wax museum.
 Due to the questionable quality of the wax models, visitors tend to leave the museum either scared, baffled or amused.
 Some complain of the positioning of Hitler in the world leaders section, others enjoy trying to guess who the waxwork figures are supposed to be.
 The museum is small and its residents range from Napoleon and Churchill to Leonardo da Vinci and Picasso.
 Look out too for Pope Francis, Francesco Totti and Brad Pitt. website.